 In my opinion, focusing on these ethics-based services is exactly what compels the customers to keep coming back.
 While such an approach could be costly at first, it’s more likely to contribute the long term success of your company.

-This is since as Nadel further commented on creating a strong ethical environment can result in customer satisfaction and loyalty.
+This is because as Nadel further commented on creating a strong ethical environment can result in customer satisfaction and loyalty.
 This would, in turn, lead to profitability growth, since your company is likely to have successfully enhanced the quality of the customer experience.

 Those points above inspire me to infuse the customer-first culture into my startup.
 Further acknowledging the fact that giant companies in the hospitality industry are usually long-lived, any budding startups should learn as much from them in order to survive.